strangerstudios/paid-memberships-pro/readme.txt

 * Unsetting $all_membership_levels[$user_id] at the bottom of pmpro_changeMembershipLevel().
 * Added $force parameter to pmpro_getMembershipLevelForUser($user_id, $force).
 If set to true, it will ignore the cached value and pull the level from the DB.
 * Added autocomplete="off" to credit card account number field on checkout and update billing pages.
+* Added an optional $seed parameter to pmpro_getDiscountCode() which will add $seed to the scrambled string.
+Useful when generating many discount codes quickly and time() might not have changed.

 = 1.7.5 =
 * Fixed all open bugs with 2Checkout gateway.
 You can now use this gateway for one time and recurring levels.
 We're still keeping the beta message though until we have further live testing.